0xlightning/CTF-Players/2020/Syskron Security CTF/Welcome Letter/README.md

 >Read the letter

->Actually... the task description is pretty precise about what you need to do .
+>Actually the task description is pretty precise about what you need to do .

 ---